KahBrightTech/cognitech-platform-all-codes-repo/Kubernetes/abishek.md

   ```

 ### Ingress in Kubernetes:
+#### What is ingress?
+- The service offered the following benefits:
+    - Service discovery
+    - Load balancing
+    - Expose traffic to the outside world
 - Ingress is a Kubernetes resource that manages external access to services within a cluster, typically HTTP and HTTPS traffic.
 It provides a way to define rules for routing incoming requests to different services based on the request's host or path.
 - Ingress acts as a reverse proxy, allowing you to expose multiple services under a single IP address or domain name.
 This is particularly useful for managing access to multiple applications running in a Kubernetes cluster.
 - To use Ingress, you need to have an Ingress controller deployed in your cluster.
 The Ingress controller is responsible for fulfilling the Ingress resource's rules and managing the traffic routing.